adamsilver/fdpb/01-a-registration-form.md

 If you're a designer who codes a little bit, then jQuery's ubiquity and low-barrier to entry should be helpful.
 By the same token, if you prefer not to use jQuery, you'll have no trouble refactoring the components to suit your preference.

-You may have also noticed the use of jQuery's `$.proxy` function.
-This function is a more widely supported version of `Function.prototype.bind`.
+You may have also noticed the use of the `$.proxy` function.
+This is jQuery's implementationo of `Function.prototype.bind`.
 If we didn't use this function to listen to events, then the event handler would be called in the element's context (`this`).
 In the above case, `this.button` would be undefined.
 But we want `this` to be the password reveal object instead so that we can access its properties and methods.

 #### Alternative Interface Options